DUER No Sweat Jogger Review: Casual Travel Pants with Denim DNA

 - Zippered thigh pocket and jean-style details make them functional on the go.

-- Not gym pants or rugged hiking gear, but ideal for casual travel and everyday wear.
+- These are NOT gym pants nor are they rugged hiking gear, but ideal for casual travel and everyday wear.
+Also, you could surely do light hikes in them–nothing with bouldering or scaling rocks.

 -